These simple active listening exercises help students focus on what is being said and to share their feelings about being truly heard.

 - Chart Paper and Marker

-Instructions for Active Listen Exercises
+Educator Instructions for Active Listening Exercises

 - After the student clarifies, ask the group whether they thought you were being a good listener and how they could tell.